anime-kun32/AniTeams/README.md

 - [x] full anilist integration with anilist
 - [x] Bookmark
 - [x] resume watching
+- [ ] new anime provider : Animekai
 - [ ] based on the name "AniTeams" , community integration , user will be able to comment on episodes and also make posts as well.
 - [ ] settings page
 - [ ] And lots more !!
 Any more features mention in issues or make a pull request